 If you avoid draining your tank because it’s difficult to reach the drain valve, you should install a drain extension kit, so it’s easily accessible.
 You could also install an automatic tank drain with a timer that you can set to periodically drain the tank for you.
 Either way, it’s a matter of safety and essential.

 Water Trap and Filter Regulator

-Designed to work with incoming cool air, a water trap is a simple method of removing water.
+Designed to work with incoming cool air, a water trap is a simple method of removing moisture from compressed air.
 The air enters one side, and then it circulates around the bowl where the water collects at the bottom of the trap and drains out.
 The air will exit through a filter, which traps other impurities in the air.

-A water trap is not generally used on its own, but it’s part of a multi-step system to remove as much moisture from the air as possible, especially for applications that require extremely dry air, such as painting, sandblasting or powder coating.
+A water trap is not generally used on its own, but as part of a multi-step system to remove as much moisture from the air as possible.
+It is especially used for applications that require extremely dry air, such as painting, sandblasting or powder coating.

 Refrigerated Air Dryer